legobeat/docs/3_dynamic_sets.md

 }
 ```

+Now, let's take a look at how we filter out invalid cases from the opinion array.

 **Filtering of invalid cases:**

 1) Id at the specific index does not match the one in the set:\
-Let's give a score of 5 to the peer13 at the index 3:
+Suppose we want to give a score of 5 to peer13 at the index 3:
 ```
 peer1 => [(peer1, 0), (peer2, 4), (peer3, 6), (peer13, 5), (null, 0)]
 ```